Shark Alliance: Purpose

 The Shark Alliance concluded operations after the European Union established regulations to reduce shark finning and protect shark populations.

 Shark Week

 To raise public awareness about the dramatic decline of shark species and Europe's role in the process, the Shark Alliance proclaimed 8–14 October 2007 to be the first European Shark Week.
 Using the slogan "Every Fin Counts!", members of the public were asked to take part in events and sign a petition asking the fisheries commission of the EU for better regulation to protect sharks.
 During European Shark Week over 100 events were organised around Europe by Shark Alliance members.
 At the end of the campaign, over 20,000 signatures were presented to the fisheries commission.

 In 2010, the Shark Alliance's Shark Week expanded beyond Europe to include North and South America to raise public awareness around the globe.

-Member Groups

-As of May 2010 the Shark Alliance consists of 85 NGOs from over 35 different countries: